SecondGG/ZTM-MachineLearning-DataScience-Bootcamp/README.md

 ## Projects

-- **Bluebook for Bluedozers** - Predicting the sale price of bulldozers using Linear Regression machine learning model.
+- **🚜 Bluebook for Bluedozers** - Predicting the sale price of bulldozers using Linear Regression machine learning model.
-- **Heart Disease** - Predicting whether or not soneone has heart disease based on their medical attributes using Logistic Regression model.
+- **💓 Heart Disease** - Predicting whether or not soneone has heart disease based on their medical attributes using Logistic Regression model.
-- **Dog Breed Classification** - Identifying the breed of a dog given an image of a dog using TensorFlow.
+- **🐶 Dog Breed Classification** - Identifying the breed of a dog given an image of a dog using TensorFlow.

 ## Technologies Used